3DCP-TUe/ConcreteCandyTracker/README.md

 The current release is tested with Python 3.8 and requires the following libraries:

-- The offical Python wrapper for the camera from Basler: [PyPylon](https://www.baslerweb.com/en-us/software/pylon/pypylon/)
+- The official Python wrapper for the camera from Basler: [PyPylon](https://www.baslerweb.com/en-us/software/pylon/pypylon/)
 - To set up an OPC UA server or to write to an OPC UA server: [opcua-asyncio](https://github.com/FreeOpcUa/opcua-asyncio)
 - For numerical operations: [numpy](https://numpy.org/)